Editor’s note: This article originally appeared in The Chief’s Chronicle; New York State Association of Chiefs of Police

 When we perceive a threat, a complex process immediately commences in the brain, resulting in, among other things, the release of adrenaline and cortisol.
 This is what prepares the body for fight or flight, a response that has allowed our species to survive predatory attacks.(5) But side effects of this process can impede an officer’s ability to properly perceive all available stimulus.
 Side effects of the fight or flight response include:

-• Loss of motor skills.
-As a person’s heartrate reaches the 175 beats-per-minute mark, they begin to lose their gross motor skills, which can compromise an officer’s ability to effectively use their firearm or apply some type of defensive tactic technique.
+- Loss of motor skills.
+As a person’s emotional arousal increases, they begin to lose their fine motor skills and, eventually, their complex motor skills, which can compromise an officer’s ability to effectively use their firearm or apply some type of defensive tactic technique.

 Some proponents of restricting police use of force advocate that use of force policies should list situations where use of force would be strictly prohibited.
 Again, this may sound reasonable, but once you consider the phenomenon of inattention blindness and the human body’s reaction to stress, it is not realistic to expect that any officer would be able to safely call up for mental review the list of prohibited situations and apply that to what he or she is facing.
 We simply do not have sufficient attentional resources to handle such demands.